Pension Annual Allowance Advice

 An example of the Tapered Annual Allowance

 Let’s look at an example.
-Maya earns £265,000 and has contributed £40,000 to her Group Pension Plan (including a £20,000 contribution from Maya and £20,000 from her employer) through Salary Exchange.
+Maya earns £285,000 and has contributes £20,000 of this through Salary Exchange to her Group Pension Plan (a total contribution of £40,000 as £20,000 contribution from Maya and £20,000 from her employer).
 Her annual allowance is tapered to £37,500, so Maya faces an annual allowance tax charge on £2,500 unless she has unused annual allowance to carry forward from previous years.

 • Do your earnings change significantly from year to year?